-12.1 Hydraulic checks
+12.1 Checking the hydraulic circuit

 If frequent refills are required it is absolutely essential that you check for any leaks.
 If refilling and a pressure reset are necessary, check what type of fluid was used initially.

 Recommended filling pressure: between 1 and 2 bar (the exact filling pressure is determined by the water pressure in the installation).